East Gondwana

 The South Polar region of the Cretaceous comprised the continent of East Gondwana–modern day Australia, Zealandia, and Antarctica–a product of the break-up of Gondwana in the Cretaceous Period.
 The southern region, during this time, was much warmer than it is today, ranging from perhaps 4–8 C in the latest Cretaceous Maastrichtian in what is now southeastern Australia.
 This prevented permanent ice sheets from developing and fostered polar forests, which were largely dominated by conifers, cycads, and ferns, and relied on a temperate climate and heavy rainfall.
-Major fossil-bearing geological formations that record this area are: the Santa Marta and Sobral Formations of Seymour Island off the Antarctic Peninsula; the Snow Hill Island, Lopez de Bertodano, and the Hidden Lake Formations on James Ross Island also off the Antarctic Peninsula; and the Eumeralla and Wonthaggi Formations in Australia.
+Major fossil-bearing geological formations that record this area are: the Santa Marta and Sobral Formations of Seymour Island off the Antarctic Peninsula; the Snow Hill Island, López de Bertodano, and the Hidden Lake Formations on James Ross Island also off the Antarctic Peninsula; and the Eumeralla and Wonthaggi Formations in Australia.

 The South Polar region housed many endemic species, including several relict forms that had gone extinct elsewhere by the Cretaceous.
-Of the dinosaur assemblage, the most diverse were the small hypsilophodont-like dinosaurs.
+Of the dinosaur assemblage, the most diverse were the small Elasmarian ornithopod dinosaurs.
 The South Polar region also was home to the last labyrinthodont amphibian, Koolasuchus.
 The isolation of Antarctica produced a distinct ecosystem of marine life called the Weddellian Province.